-Life in Cape Town is a lesson in the art of leisure.
-Capetonians are known for their appetite for the good life, and expats will find it difficult to resist the Mother City's indulgent pastimes for long.
+The lifestyle in Cape Town is a lesson in the art of leisure.
+Capetonians are known for their appetite for the good life, and as an expat, you'll find it difficult to resist the Mother City's indulgent pastimes for long.

-A naturalist's playground with a cosmopolitan heartbeat, Cape Town offers a lifestyle that balances an emphasis on the great outdoors with an appreciation for arts, culture and entertainment.
-It's possible to climb Table Mountain in the morning, go wine tasting in the afternoon and end the day with fine dining at one of the city's renowned restaurants.
+A naturalist's playground with a cosmopolitan heartbeat, Cape Town offers a lifestyle that balances an emphasis on the great outdoors with an appreciation for arts, culture, and entertainment.
+You can climb Table Mountain in the morning, go wine tasting in the afternoon and end the day with fine dining at one of the city's renowned restaurants.

-Even if food, wine and sun aren't one's idea of an ideal lifestyle, Cape Town's niche boutiques and mega malls can be perfect for those that would rather wander shopping aisles than nature trails.
+Even if food, wine, and sun aren't your idea of an ideal lifestyle, Cape Town's niche boutiques and mega malls are perfect for those who would rather wander shopping aisles than nature trails.

 Shopping in Cape Town